 As outlined in a previous IntelliVen post, a senior hire is hardly a path to guaranteed success.
 Similarly, a Harvard Business Review article by Jean Martin in 2014 reports: “Outside hires take twice as long to ramp up as a leader promoted from within.
 Astoundingly, C-suite executives report that only one out of five executives hired from outside are viewed as high performers at the end of their first year in-house.
 And ultimately, of the 40% of leaders who are hired from outside each year, nearly half fail within the first 18 months.
 The direct and indirect costs of the failures are staggering, far exceeding the cost of the search that found the executive.”

 Executive transition is hard for the receiving organization and for the entering executive.
 Fortunately, there are things both can to do increase the odds of success.

 Differences that once made the entering executive seem interesting now make him or her seem odd.
-Incumbent executives sour and adopt a wait-and-see attitude leaving it to the entering executive to sink-or-swim on their own thereby increasing the odds of failure.
-In the worst, but unfortunately all too common, case some incumbents ostracize and/or try to accelerate the entering executive’s demise.
+Incumbent executives sour and adopt a wait-and-see attitude, leaving it to the entering executive to sink-or-swim on their own thereby increasing the odds of failure.
+In the worst, and all too common, case some incumbents ostracize and/or try to accelerate the entering executive’s demise.